clanfear/built_environment_ce/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# built\_environment\_ce
+# built_environment_ce

-This repository contains the data and code for the paper:
+This repository contains the data and code for the article:

-> Lanfear, Charles C. (2021).
-Collective Efficacy, Opportunity, and the
+> Lanfear, Charles C. (2022).
+Collective Efficacy and the Built
-> Built Environment.
+> Environment. *Criminology*, 60(2)

 ### How to cite

 Please cite this compendium as:

-> Lanfear, Charles C. (2021). *Repository of R code and data for
+> Lanfear, Charles C. (2022). *Repository of R code and data for
-> ‘Collective Efficacy, Opportunity, and the Built Environment’*.
+> ‘Collective Efficacy the Built Environment’*.
+Accessed 06 Jan 2022.
-> Accessed 11 Aug 2021.

 ### How to download